Habeeb-marcus/Introduction-to-Github/README.md

 GitHub is a web-based interface that uses Git, the open source version control software that lets multiple people make separate changes to web pages at the same time. it allows for real-time collaboration, GitHub encourages teams to work together to build and edit their project content.

 # Audience
 This tutorial has been prepared for the beginners to help them understand the basics of GitHub.
-After completing this tutorial, you would understand the basics of Github and will be to create a repository.
+After completing this tutorial, you would understand the basics of Github and will be able to create a repository.
 # Prerequisites
 In this tutorial, reader do not need any prior experience.